Skip to main content

 Informational Paper

-The Legislative Fiscal Bureau Informational Paper on the EIF describes background about the separate financing programs for local governments, financial assistance criteria, components of the loan programs, special provisions and program administration.
+The Legislative Fiscal Bureau Informational Paper on the EIF describes the background of the separate financing programs for local governments, financial assistance criteria, components of the loan programs, special provisions and program administration.

 Annual Reports

 DNR provides annual reports to EPA on the CWFP and SDWLP.
-The annual reports include lists of projects for which DNR and DOA entered into a Financial Assistance Agreement during the applicable year, as well as historical information from previous years.
+The annual reports include lists of projects for which DNR and DOA entered into a financial assistance agreement (FAA), also known as a loan, during the applicable year, as well as historical information from previous years.
 In addition to project lists, the annual reports describe activities that occurred during the applicable year, program compliance with federal requirements, and the financial status of the funds.
 Direct annual report questions to Casey Sweeney.

 Contact information